-The Georgia Department of Education (GaDOE), Title I, Part C Migrant Education Program (MEP), through this State Identification and Recruitment (ID&R) Plan, will strive to meet and fully comply with all federal regulations and guidelines pertaining to the identification and recruitment of migrant children in the State.
+The Georgia Department of Education (GaDOE), Title I, Part C Education of Migratory Children, through this State Identification and Recruitment (ID&R) Plan, will strive to meet and fully comply with all federal regulations and guidelines pertaining to the identification and recruitment of migrant children in the State.
 The GaDOE MEP staff and LEAs will adhere to and implement the State ID & R Plan.